HiveRunner/HiveRunner/README.md

 Hive version compatibility
 ============
 - This version of HiveRunner is built for hive 14.
-- It includes two compatibility modes so that it can closely match the behaviour of both the Hive CLI and Beeline interactive shells.
+- Compatibility modes are provided to closely match the behaviour of both the Hive CLI and Beeline interactive shells.

 Future work and Limitations